ExpressionEngine/ExpressionEngine-User-Guide/docs/development/extensions.md

 ```

-NOTE: If your using the command above to add an extention to an existing add-on, please see the [Updating Existing Add-ons](LINK GOES HERE)
+NOTE: If you are using the command above to add an extention to an existing add-on, please see the [Updating Existing Add-ons](development/modernizing-existing-add-ons.md)

 TIP: Files that interact with ExpressionEngine core hooks are referred to as "extensions" because they extend the functionality of ExpressionEngine.